Semantic Segmentation by Semantic Proportions: Experiments

 \subsection{Sensitivity Analysis}

-The task of obtaining highly precise SP annotations may be challenging, and as a result, annotators may provide rough estimates instead.
-Below we investigate the robustness of our models corresponding to the quality of the SP.
-Two extreme ways degrading the SP are examined, i.e., one is adding noises to the SP directly and the other is assigning images in individual clusters the same SP.
+Obtaining precise SP annotations may be challenging and, as a result, annotators may provide rough estimates instead.
+We showcase that rough estimated SP is quite sufficient for our model to achieve good performance (further results are deferred in Section \ref{section:further-ana}).
+Below we first investigate the robustness of our models corresponding to the quality of the SP.
+Two extreme ways degrading the SP are examined: one is adding noises to the SP directly and the other is assigning images in individual clusters the same SP.